timsbiomed/jpaserver-scripts/README.md

       - `PGPASSWORD=it_matters_not`
       - `PGPORT=5432`
       - `PGDATABASE=hapifhir`
-      - The username will be iether postgress, or the your username on  your mac.
+      - The username will be either postgress, or the your username on  your mac.
 The password isn't used by postgresapp and does not matter.
+Note the database value.
+You'll create it later, if it doesn't exist.
     - also edit the bin/profile.sh file and set the variable HAPI_R4 to the port you want the HAPI server to run on.
 This number will be used again in a step below.
-  - for a Docker image: TBD
+  - create the database
+    - `$createdb hapifhir`
   - choose your `application.yaml` file.
   - edit `hapi/application.yaml` to set some things
     - the port you want to run on.
 Look for "server: port:" near the top of the file, make sure it's different from the one used in tester near the bottom, and should be the same as used in `bin/profile.sh` for `HAPI_R4`.